arupgsh/mtdna-server-workflow/README.md

-# mtDNA-Server Workflow
+# mtDNA-Server
 This repository includes the new mtDNA-Server workflow starting with BAM files.
-You can also use our publicly available web service [mtDNA-Server](https://mtdna-server.uibk.ac.at).
+This workflow can now be any executed locally without the need to transfer any data.
 For initial read mapping (FASTQ to BAM), we recommend using [bwa mem](https://github.com/lh3/bwa).

+The publicly available web service [mtDNA-Server](https://mtdna-server.uibk.ac.at) also includes read mapping.

 ## Execute Workflow
  The workflow outputs homoplasmic and heteroplasmic sites using [Mutation-Server](https://github.com/seppinho/mutation-server), haplogroups using [HaploGrep](http://haplogrep.uibk.ac.at/) and contamination using [mitolib](https://github.com/haansi/mitolib).